HimplHeap Entailment

 Abort.

 When it encounters an existential quantifier in the RHS, the xsimpl tactic introduces a unification variable denoted by a question mark, that is, an "evar", in Coq terminology.
-In the example below, the xsimpl tactic turns \ n, .. p ~~> n .. into .. p ~~> ?x ...
+Here, xsimpl turns \ n, .. p ~~> n .. into .. p ~~> ?Goal .., where ?Goal is the evar.

 Lemma xsimpl_demo_rhs_hexists : H1 H2 H3 H4 (p:loc),